Jitesh-Gadage16/Live-Class-Project-07/README.md

   This was the Landing page Template Design Given to convert it into ``HTML`` and ``CSS``.
  - Learnd to use css position  **[Relative & Absolute]** property.
 - Learned to use pseudo classes like :nth-child(), :not(), :last-child, first-child
+- Used Flex box Property
+- Handled mobile Responsive With Media Queries

  ## ⌛ Time taken to finish this project

- - Complete 3 hrs 1 hr 30 min for responsive
+ - Complete 3 hrs and 1 hr 30 min for responsive